idkncc/better-react-components/docs/1_Introduction.md

 ## Unusual behaviours

 1. Borders are disabled by default.
-Also components use `UIStroke` instead of border properties
+Also, components use `UIStroke` instead of border properties
    ```tsx
    {/* no borders: */}
    <Frame>